adherelive/adherelive-web/README.md

 `docker-compose up`

-This will start the project along with MongoDB and Minio stacks.
+This will start the project along with Mysql and Minio stacks.

 ## 3. Make sure .node_env is complete

-Compare .node_env with .env.example.
-If any key-value pair is missing in .node_env, copy it in from the .env.example.
+Compare .node_env with .node_env.example and .env with .env.example.
+If any key-value pair is missing in .node_env, copy it in from the .node_env.example.

 ## 4. Run seeders

 For testing, seeders are needed to be run.

 docker ps will list all the running processes.
-Copy the container ID with the process marked "remotepatientmonitoring_node".
+Copy the container ID with the process marked "adhere_node".

 Now run these command in this particular order,